 7. Ricotta Cheese: 739 mg, 84% RDI

-You can't think of ricotta cheese without picturing delicious and hearty dishes like stuffed shells or lasagna.
+Creamy ricotta cheese is the star of delicious and hearty dishes like stuffed shells or lasagna.
 A 1/2-cup serving of low-fat ricotta cheese contributes 84 percent of the RDI for tyrosine.

 Ricotta is rich in calcium, phosphorus, vitamins A and B12, riboflavin and zinc.
 But this creamy cheese is also high in saturated fat, with about 31 percent of the DV per serving.
 The 2020-2025 Dietary Guidelines for Americans recommend limiting saturated fat intake to less than 10 percent of your daily calories.